dhh1128/lect/docs/source/better/collaboration.rst

 * Whenever an enum is used as a parameter, any pre-defined value of the enum is valid unless the coder specifies otherwise.
 * Numeric and date parameters can carry any value in their range, by default.
-* Null/empty strings are valid unless the coder specifies otherwise.
+* Null args are invalid unless the coder specifies otherwise.
 * Parameters are considered independent unless the coder specifies otherwise.
 * Classes are either thread-safe, or (by default) they are not.
 Individual methods must conform to their class threading strategy.